Wade's Causeway: Explanatory notes

 θ.See Unsworth, PastScape and English Heritage websites, and WNC Annual Report (1997).

 ϒ.See Anttila, Johnson, Atkin and Sedgefield for definitions and commentary on the origins and alternative meanings for skeid.

 ΐ.See Online Etymology Dictionary, Johnson, Heath and Sedgefield for discussion of vik.

 ϔ.See Schleifer and Oxford English Dictionary.

 Ϙ.See, for example Hindle and Welfare.

 ϙ.Hayes declares that he "failed to disclose any definite traces ... in the neighbourhood of Amotherby and Newsham", found "no definite evidence ... in the vicinity of Little Habton and Great Barugh", and "no concrete evidence" between Riseborough Hill and the Cawthorn Camps.

 Ϛ.See, for example, Chambers Codrington, and Hayes for etymological discussions of the various names for the structure, and their impact on an understanding of its likely date of construction.

 ϛ.See, for example, Hinderwell, Bigland, Young Knox and the Pastscape website for evaluations of the structure as a Roman road in connection with Cawthorn Roman camps.

 Ϝ.See, for example, discussions in Johnston and on the English Heritage website.

 Ϟ.See, for example, statements by both Margary (1973) and Wilkinson (2007).

 ϟ.See, for example, Brown (1948), Ormsby-Gore (1951), and Pevsner (1966).

 Ϡ.See brief mentions given in Barker as well as Patterson's letter stating his position.

 ϡ.See attributions to the duchy in Vyner, Beardsall, Hayes and Rutter, and Barker.

 Ϣ.See Hayes and Rutter (1964).
 Hartley (1993), as well as secondary cite in Barker (1977).

 ϣ.See both the Heritage Gateway and PastScape websites for mention of the Blood/Markham study.

 Ϥ.See Skivick spelling and attribution in Hayes (1964) and Skivik spelling and attribution in Hayes (1988).

 Ϧ.See varying estimates in Lewis, Hayes, and Hawkes.

 ϧ.See, for example, Brown and Sheehan/Whellan.

 Ϩ.See Hayes (1964) and Elgee (1933).

-Ϭ.See Sheehan (1859) and Turner (1890).

-Ϯ.See, for example Transactions of the Historic Society of Lancashire and Cheshire (1914) and Contemporary Review (Vol 116) (1919).

 κ.See, for example, Dunn (1986) and Hartley (1993).